DominiqueMaciejewski/ESM_Mega_analysis/README.md

 If you have any questions, anything is unclear and/or you find a mistake, please do not hesitate to contact me under <d.f.maciejewski@tilburguniversity.edu>.

-## Folder: Code
+## Folder: scripts
-In the folder code, you can find the Rscripts (.Rmd files) plus the associated output (html files).
+In the folder scripts, you can find the Rscripts (.Rmd files) plus the associated output (html files).
 One disclaimer: I am not a data scientist and do not work in R for such a long time.
 That also means that some parts of the code could have been shorter.

 | Filename |	Description |